ryan-gorzek/opossum-V1-omics/README.md

-# Comparative transcriptomics of opossum and mouse V1
+# Comparative single-nucleus and spatial transcriptomic profiling of opossum and mouse V1

 Code for
 **Gorzek & Trachtenberg (2025)**,